cgmorton/et-demands/docs/example.rst

 Clone the repository
 --------------------
 If you already have a local copy of the et-demands repository, make sure to pull the latest version from GitHub.
-If you don't already have a local repository, either clone the repository locally or download a zip file of the scripts from Github.
+If you don't already have a local copy of the repository, either clone the repository locally or download a zip file of the scripts from Github.
 For this example, the repository will be cloned directly to the D: drive (i.e. D:\\et-demands).

 Command prompt
 --------------

 All of the ET-Demands scripts should be run from the command prompt or terminal window.
 In Windows, to open the command prompt, press the "windows" key and "r" or click the "Start" button, "Accessories", and then "Command Prompt".

 Within the command prompt or terminal, change to the target drive if necessary::